When technology and therapy come together: using virtual reality at Ribble View

 Each one of our community-based homes provide person-centred support and rehabilitation that’s focused on building everyday life skills, maximising independence and empowering people to live as fulfilled lives as possible.

-Our 32 homes across Yorkshire, the Midlands, North West and North East are warm and welcoming places where people can feel at home, carry on doing what they enjoy, and stay in close contact to family and friends.
+Our homes across England are warm and welcoming places where people can feel at home, carry on doing what they enjoy, and stay in close contact to family and friends.